EpicGames/PixelStreamingInfrastructure/README.md

 - Facilitate a more standard web release mechanism.
 - Grant a permissive license to distribute and modify this code wherever you see fit (MIT licensed).

+## Contributing

+If you would like to contribute to our repository, please reference our [contribution guide](CONTRIBUTING.md).
+Thank you for your time and your efforts!

 ## Contents

 The Pixel Streaming Infrastructure contains reference implementations for all the components needed to run a pixel streaming application.
 They are structured as separate projects, which work together, but designed to be modular and interoperable with other implementations which use WebRTC technology.
 These implementations include: